Why I Love the Libby App from Overdrive

 I was curious, of course, about the Libby app and immediately downloaded it.

-I personally find the Libby app to be SO much user-friendly and streamlined, and I can’t imagine going back to Overdrive.
+I personally find the Libby app to be SO much user-friendly and streamlined, and I think it’s much better than the Overdrive app ever was.

 The Libby app reviews are through the roof, so I know I’m not the only one who loves this app (it has about 84,000 reviews averaging 4.7).